Skip to main content

 What is a DPP Generator?

-A DPP generator is a tool that creates EU-compliant Digital Product Passports for physical products.
-Required by the ESPR regulation (2024/1781), it captures product data — materials, carbon footprint, repairability score — and generates a QR code linking to a public passport page.
-Our free DPP generator covers all ESPR sectors: batteries (deadline February 2027), textiles (mid-2027), and electronics (2028).
+A DPP generator is a tool that creates Digital Product Passports for physical products, structured along the EU's ESPR framework (Regulation 2024/1781).
+It captures product data — materials, carbon footprint, repairability score — and generates a QR code linking to a public passport page.
+The only binding passport deadline today is for batteries (18 February 2027, Batteries Regulation 2023/1542); for textiles, electronics and the other ESPR sectors the delegated acts are still to be adopted.

 ESPR Delegated Acts Timeline & Compliance Deadlines